-Institutions shall institute a comprehensive review process by which prospective students applying to the institution are evaluated for admission using multiple measures of achievement.
+Institutions shall institute a comprehensive review process by which prospective students applying to the Institution are evaluated for admission using multiple measures of achievement.
 Institutions may have differing criteria based on their mission and their array of programs and degrees.
 Criteria considerations may include the following:

 - 1.1.
 University Mission: The mission of the institutions provides specific academic programming that aligns with their Regental mission.
 The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2.
-Academic Achievement: Institutions may use available academic indicators such as grade point average (GPA), course preparation, graduation ranking, corequisite learning, community service, employment, references, and any additional standardized exams in admissions criteria. - 1.3.
-Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
-If secondary requirements exist due to programming accreditation, those must be met. - 1.4.
-Classification of the undergraduate student shall be based on the credit hours applied toward the program of study. - Credit hours at 30 or less shall be freshman classification. - Credit hours at 60 or less shall be sophomore classification. - Credit hours at 90 or less shall be junior classification. - Credit hours above 90 shall be senior classification.
+Academic Achievement: Institutions may use available academic indicators such as grade point average, course preparation, graduation ranking, corequisite learning, community service, employment, references, and nay additional standardized exams in admission criteria. - 1.3.
+Program of Study: Institutions should evaluate the prospective student to best equip the success of the student.
+If secondary requirements exist due to programming accreditation, those must be met.

 - 2.1.
 University Application: Prospective students as outlined in BOR Policy 2.2.1.1 are required to complete an application for admission. - 2.2.
 High School Transcript: When a prospective student has graduated a high school transcript must be submitted to the institution.
-The transcript must show that the student has graduated.
 Transcripts may be submitted by the official agency via electronically or may be submitted by the prospective student. - 2.3.
-Residency: Students must provide residency per BOR Policy 3.1.1 Resident and Nonresident Classification of Students and BOR Policy 2.2.1.1. - 2.4.
-Immunization Records: Students must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2.
+Residency: Students must provide residency per BOR Policy 3.1.1 and BOR Policy 2.2.1.1.

+2.4.
+Immunization Records: Student must comply with South Dakota Codified Law as outlined in BOR Policy 2.2.1.2.